microsoft/promptflow/examples/tutorials/tracing/README.md

 ## Instrumenting user's code
 #### Enable trace for LLM calls
-Let's start with the simplest example, add single line code to enable trace for LLM calls in your application.
+Let's start with the simplest example, add single line code `start_trace()` to enable trace for LLM calls in your application.
 ```python
 from openai import OpenAI
 from promptflow.tracing import start_trace